SSL Security Protection Tips

 This is used by automated backup routines to store database backups.
 Optional.

 This is used by the Admin > Tools > Banner Manager for updating/displaying bar graphs related to banner usage.
-If not writable, feature is ignored.
+If not writable, this feature is ignored.

 12. Remove the print URL feature from your browser